invious/btcbar/README.md

 ## Installation

-Compile from source or [download latest binary](http://cl.ly/1W050C121v25) and place bitconityBar.app in your `/Applications` folder, and optionally add it to `Login Items` in `System Preferences > Users & Groups` to display it automatically on startup.
+Compile from source and place bitconityBar.app in your `/Applications` folder, and optionally add it to `Login Items` in `System Preferences > Users & Groups` to display it automatically on startup.

 ## Donate

-Please consider a donation, since I'm currently out of a job:
+Please consider a donation, I'm fresh out of school and looking for a job:

 `1nviousFvoZFKog7wQp8Dak1YQvUjbe4b`